garylirocks/quickrefs/azure-devops.markdown

 The collection-scoped one is used unless you limit the job access scope to "project" as described above.

 ### Agent pools

-Build agent can be organized into pools, either Microsoft hosted or self-hosted.
+- Build agent can be organized into pools

-Use self-hosted agent:
-  - Install needed build tools, such as Node, NPM, Make, .NET, etc, each agent's capabilities are registered in a pool, Azure Pipelines select the right one for a build job (which specifies capability requirement using the `demands` section)
-    ```yaml
-    pool:
-      name: 'MyAgentPool'   # specify a self-hosted pool
-      demands:
-        - npm               # capability requirement for an agent
-    ```
-  - Generate a PAT (Personal Access Token) to register your hosted agent in a pool
-  - You need to install the agent software on your machine, and start a daemon service to connect to the pool
+- Pools are shared across projects in an organization
+- Types:
+  - Managed DevOps Pool
+  - Azure VMSS
+  - Self-hosted

+#### Microsoft-hosted

-Microsoft-hosted agents have some limitations:
+Have some limitations:

 - Can't be connected to remotely
 - Can't drop artifacts to a UNC file share
 - Can't join directly to your corporate network
 - Can't pre-load software, you need to install during a pipeline run

-### Managed DevOps Pool
+#### Managed DevOps Pool

 - Resources in Azure
 - Placed in "Dev Center" -> "Dev Center project"